KristofferHebert/feathers-es6-passport/README.md

-API ES6 with JWT authentication
+Feathers API with JWT authentication